Holistic grazing at Croome

 When the farming tenancy came up for renewal, we seized the opportunity to look for a new way of managing the land as well as providing the right ‘look’ for the 18th century ‘Capability’ Brown landscape park.

-Holistic grazing involves an individual section of a patchwork of land being fenced off to be grazed.
+Holistic grazing involves an individual section of a patchwork of meadow being fenced off to be grazed.
 Rob carefully monitors the grazing and regularly moves the cattle to a new section and thereby preventing overgrazing.
 By doing this, grasses and herbs in the meadow have a long time to rest and re-grow which in turn this creates wider bio-diversity providing continuous habitat throughout the year for wildlife.

 “It's really satisfying to see the cattle thriving while also enhancing the wildlife and environment the cattle are in,” said Rob Havard.
 “When I started farming there was always this tension between the ecology and productivity of the farm business but with Holistic Planned Grazing everything moves in the right direction giving me the opportunity to expand my small farming business while also enhancing the natural habitats on the land.”